Copper Plant - Acalypha Wilkesiana

 Repot in spring.
 Move the plant up one pot size when its roots fill the pot.
 If you see roots growing through the drainage holes, it's definitely time to repot.

 Watch for pests.
 Check for mealy bugs and spider mites.
-If you see any signs of pests, isolate your plant and treat any infestation immediately.
+If you see any signs of pests, isolate your houseplant and treat any infestation immediately.
 Raising the humidity in winter will help to prevent an invasion of spider mites that are attracted to dry conditions.
 The most efficient way to raise humidity for houseplants is to use a cool-mist room humidifier.

 Keep it warm in winter.
 Copperleaf plant is an evergreen perennial that likes warmth and sunlight year-round.
 This tropical native will tolerate a minimum of 60°F/16°C in winter, but prefers warm temperatures like we do.
 Growth is slower, so water sparingly in winter and stop fertilizing till spring.